dowjones/opensearch-blog/BLOG.md

 ### Formatting and Exporting Traces

 We now have distributed traces created, context propagated, and sampled using tail based sampling.
 We need to format the trace data in a way that our query engine can analyze it.
-At Dow Jones we have teams that rely on Jaeger and Trace Analytics Kibana to query and visualize this data.
-With opentelemetry, we can push the data to multiple backends from the same collector.
-At present, there is one caveat, both [Trace Analytics OpenSearch Dashboards plugin](https://opensearch.org/docs/monitoring-plugins/trace/ta-dashboards/) and [Jaeger](https://www.jaegertracing.io/) need open telemetry data transformed to be able to visualize it mandating the need for last mile server-side components:
+At Dow Jones we have teams that rely on Jaeger and Kibana Trace Analytics to query and visualize this data.
+With OpenTelemetry, we can push the data to multiple backends from the same collector.
+At present, there is one caveat, both [Trace Analytics OpenSearch Dashboards plugin](https://opensearch.org/docs/monitoring-plugins/trace/ta-dashboards/) and [Jaeger](https://www.jaegertracing.io/) need OpenTelemetry data transformed to be able to visualize it mandating the need for last mile server-side components:

 - **Jaeger collector**

 [Jaeger is actively working toward the future Jaeger backend components to be based on OpenTelemetry collector](https://www.jaegertracing.io/docs/1.21/opentelemetry/).
 This integration will make all OpenTelemetry collector features available in the Jaeger backend components.
-Till this is experimental, jaeger collector is required to transform the traces before shipping to opensearch so that jaeger UI (query component) is able to consume and visualize the trace data.
+Till this is experimental, Jaeger collector is required to transform the traces before shipping to OpenSearch so that Jaeger UI (query component) is able to consume and visualize the trace data.
 Jaeger collector is deployed as a deployment with a horizontal pod autoscaler.

 <details>
   <summary><em><b>Click to expand : Helm Chart for Jaeger collector</b></em></summary>